 - There will be no support for cross compilation.
 For example, in order to create Windows packages one must run the tool on Windows.
-The tool can depend upon platform-specific tools.
+The packaging tool will depend upon platform-specific tools.

-- There will be no special support for legal files beyond what is already provided in JMOD files (e.g., no aggregation of individual license files).
+- There will be no special support for legal files beyond what is already provided in JMOD files.
+There will be no aggregation of individual license files.